rustomax/rust-iterators/README.md

 // output: num = 10
 ```

-> You will find that experienced Rust programmers are able to express in very terse iterator language what otherwise would have taken many lines of more conventional looping code.
-We cover some of these patterns below as we get talk about adaptors, consumers and chaining iterator methods into complex statements.
+> You will find that experienced Rust programmers are able to express in very terse iterator language what otherwise would have taken many more lines of conventional looping code.
+We cover some of these patterns below as we talk about adaptors, consumers and chaining iterator methods into complex statements.

 ## Digging Deeper

 If the basic incremental sequential range does not satisfy your needs, there are plenty of ways in Rust to customize the range iterators.
 Let's look at a few common ones.

 Often, a range needs to be incremented not by `1`, but by a different number.
-To achieve this, you can modify your range with `step_by()` method, which requires the use of `feature` available in `nightly` compiler only:
+To achieve this, you modify the iterator with the `step_by()` *adaptor* method.
+It requires the use of `feature` available in `nightly` compiler only:

 ```rust
 #![feature(step_by)]